Consent To Let or Buy to Let Remortgage?

 Chances are that you won’t retain the same mortgage that’s on an old property through consent to let.
 Most lenders will increase your interest rate by 1% to 2% and charge you an administration fee to change the terms and conditions of your mortgage to include their consent for you to rent the property out.

-The approval for Consent to Let and the terms the mortgage agreement will run for will be set out at the time consent is granted.
+The approval for Consent to Let and the terms the mortgage agreement will run for will be set out when consent is granted.
 In general, you’ll find the approval is only valid for 12 months after which it can be reviewed and extended if required.
-If it is extended, it’s unlikely that’ll be for any longer than the next 12 months.
+If it is extended, it’s unlikely that it’ll be for any longer than the next 12 months.
 This will give you a window of time to get the property sold and repay the mortgage.

 However, if the property remains unsold after two years, you won’t be able to extend the term offered for a third time.
 What will instead happen is you’ll need to apply for a buy-to-let mortgage.

 A lender’s priority for assessing risk level is that you can afford the repayments.
-This will take into account your own affordability and will need to cover for void periods when there are no tenants in the property, but also to cover for when there are tenants in the property who fail to pay their rent on time.
+This will take into account your own affordability and need to cover void periods when there are no tenants in the property and also when tenants fail to pay their rent on time.

 Ignorance is no excuse for breaching the terms and conditions of a mortgage agreement with a lender.
 They don’t take kindly to providing customers with residential mortgage products when the customer is renting and therefore subjecting the lender to a higher risk level than they’re aware of.